Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 +2 pierce power right out of the gate, at the cost of not being able to play anything* not-pierce.
 Considering how many mono-pierce cards are in SotC, this is really good.
 Will of the Prescript, Sturdy Defense, Frontal Assault, Wedging Thorn, and Graze the Grass basically build themselves.
 Laceration becomes immensely deadly, as it additionally inflicts Feeble on hit.

-Speed I and 3 starting light is bleh, but still, +2 power.
+Speed 3 is really good, 3 starting light is bleh.
+Still, +2 power is hard to beat.
 Add in Wedge and Fervor, and +4 absolutely shreds.

 <todo>

 You can still feasibly run Multislash and Will of the City for econ, FYI, but be careful not to clash or ram these into counter dice

 #### Yae

+Generically powerful smoke-oriented offensive powerhouse with random +2 strength from Madness at times.
+Her in-built Immediate Repairs makes her tankier than she seems: she's a key page that fights to the bitter end.
+If she frequently rolls into 5 Fragile from Madness, however, Immediate Repairs would all be for naught.

+Exhale Smoke is also the second-strongest double-sided Smoke application in the game, right behind Gearwheel.
+Unfortunately, Yae can't use this page turn 1 as Yae only has 3 starting light.

+3 passive slots is painful, but thanks to Immediate Repairs she can make the choice to forgo sustain more easily compared to other keypages.

 <todo>